News Briefs - March 11

 Ron Matheson primed for return

 At age 85, Southlander Ron Matheson is staging a comeback of sorts.
-His colours, complete with blue and black braces, are set for a racetrack return for the first time since 1988.
+His colours, complete with blue and brown braces, are set for a racetrack return for the first time since 1988.
 He has decided to get his colours back ahead of his three-year-old filly Blondie's expected debut this year.
 Alister Black bought the horse on his behalf at the National Yearling Sale in Christchurch in 2024 for $18,000.
 Black is now training the Always B Miki - Zingara filly who is a full sister to four-race winner Elton J. As a trainer Matheson had one start with Miss Smuggler at Forbury Park in 1988 and seven with Flying Brook in 1985-86.
 He also raced Jaccka Laird along with son (and Gore trainer) Shane Matheson.
 He had two wins in this country in 2005/06 before winning another eight across the Tasman.
 So how did Blondie get her name?
 "That's because she had a blonde tail but it's just about disappeared by now."
 Matheson is hopeful the filly will be ready to debut at the races "in the next two months".

 The Duke debuts at trials